Finite Localities II

+THe next result concerns quotients of fusion systems.
+The hypotheses will be seen to be fulfilled in 2.12, in the contest of projections of localities.

-\proclaim {Lemma 1.19} Let $\ca F$ be a fusion system on $S$, let $\bar{\ca F}$ be a fusion system on $\bar S$, and let $\l:S\to\bar S$ be a fusion-preserving homomomorphism.
-Denote also by $\l$ the corresponding homomorphism $\ca F\to\bar{\ca F}$ of fusion systems (cf. 1.3).
+\proclaim {Lemma 1.20} Let $\ca F$ and $\bar{\ca F}$ be fusion systems on $p$-groups $S$ and $\bar S$, and let $\l:S\to\bar S$ be a fusion-preserving homomomorphism.
+Denote also by $\l$ the corresponding homomorphism $\ca F\to\bar{\ca F}$ of fusion systems given by 1.3, and write $\bar X$ for the image under $\l$ of any subgroup or set of subgroups $X$ of $S$.
 Assume that $\l$ is surjective, and that each of the mappings